AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

-# Getting Started with Create React App

-## A Blockchain based car marketplace
+# A Blockchain based car marketplace

 A distributed, ad-free marketplace that allows people to buy and sell cars in a similar way to how an nft marketplace works.
 The car's title will be a minted nft, while the associated metadata will be deployed to ipfs.